pyepics/pyepics/doc/devices.rst

 .. _devices_table:

-   Table of Epics Devices Included in the PyEpics distribtion.
+   Table of Epics Devices Included in the PyEpics distribution.
 For those described as "pretty basic", there are generally only PV suffixes to attributes mapped.
 Many of the others include one or more methods for specific use of that Device.